 For the years 2017, 2019, 2022, and 2023, Ms. Dai has been selected as Lawyer of the Year in Southern California by Best Lawyers for Litigation - Labor and Employment (Pasadena).
 In 2018, she was selected as Lawyer of the Year in Southern California by Best Lawyers for Employment Law – Individuals (Pasadena).
 In addition, Ms. Dai has been named to the Top 50: 2023 Women Southern California Super Lawyers List.
 In 2022, she was again selected as one of the Lawdragon 500 Leading Plaintiff Employment Lawyers and one of The National Trial Lawyer’s Top 100 Trial Lawyers.
 Ms. Dai has been named to the Southern California Super Lawyers® list as a Rising Star or Super Lawyer each year since 2005, and she has been listed in The Best Lawyers in America every year since 2012.

 In addition, Ms. Dai oversees the Employment Rights Clinic at Loyola Law School, a joint retaliation complaint investigation program with the State of California Labor Commissioner’s Office.

-Ms. Dai serves on the Board of the California Employment Lawyers Association, the Executive Committee of the Los Angeles County Bar Association’s Labor and Employment Law Section, and the Board of the Impact Fund.
+Ms. Dai serves on the Board of the California Employment Lawyers Association and the Executive Committee of the Los Angeles County Bar Association’s Labor and Employment Law Section.
 She also serves on the Executive Advisory Council of Asian Americans Advancing Justice - Los Angeles and on the Board of the Foundation for Advocacy, Inclusion and Resources (FAIR).